OCR-D/ocr-d.github.io/cli.md

 ### `-p, --parameter PARAM_JSON`

 URL of parameter file in JSON format.
+If that file is not readable and `PARAM_JSON` begins with `{` (opening brace), try to parse `PARAM_JSON` as JSON.
+If that also fails, throw an exception.

 ### `-l, --log-level LOGLEVEL`